 If your cat ingests any pips you should immediately consult your veterinarian for further advice and help.

-Apples For Cats
+Are Apples Bad For Cats?

 Although certain fruits can be beneficial to your pet in small servings, they should not be used to replace your cat’s normal diet.